About Help Desk Advisory:

 Access Management A Help Desk should act as the keepers of the user accounts along with password resets.
 Single ownership by the Help Desk will ensure quicker response time for end users with user or password problems.

-Service Catalogue A Help Desk should have a published service catalogue, ideally with pricing information included and with detailed service descriptions.
+Service Catalogue A Help Desk should have a published service catalog, ideally with pricing information included and with detailed service descriptions.

 Help Desk consists of multi-tiered support which varies among companies.
 It can be on any below types: